mumez/Historia/doc/Tutorial.md

 - **Use Case**: Useful for scenarios where you need to restore the state to a specific event version for auditing or debugging.

 ---

-### Summary of Snapshotting

-1. **Save Snapshots Regularly**: Use `saveSnapshot` to create checkpoints at regular intervals.
-2. **Efficient Restoration**: Use `loadSnapshot:` to restore the state quickly without replaying all events.
-3. **Combine Snapshots and Events**: Use `loadSnapshot:replayTo:` to restore the state to a specific point in time efficiently.

-By using snapshots and event replay together, you can manage the state of your `ModelSpace` effectively, even in applications with a large number of events.